 Can you imagine such detailed information from just 2 Q-tips? – Not only do the results provide the breed/s of your dog/s are mixed with….but they actually go back to your dog/s parents – grandparents and great grandparents!

-You will want to make sure to share these results with your veterinarian so they can update Eddie’s records.
+You will want to make sure to share these results with your veterinarian so they can update your pooches vet records.
 They may be critical to the care of your dog.

-YOUR Test would indicate your dog/s MDR1 Screening Results – which would help your vet/s determine how to treat him/her should they ever need medications!
+YOUR Test will indicate your dog/s MDR1 Screening Results – which would help your vet/s determine how to treat him/her should they ever need medications!

 - Mode of Inheritance: Dominant